-Mini Abdominoplasty is performed only on patients with excess skin and subcutaneous fat.
-Patients with excessive sagging after extreme weight loss will need to undergo circumferential (environmental) abdominoplasty.
+Mini Abdominoplasty is performed on patients with excess skin and subcutaneous fat.
+Those with excessive sagging after extreme weight loss may need to undergo circumferential abdominoplasty.

 Factors To Consider Before Undergoing Tummy Tuck Or Abdominoplasty in Turkey

 - The woman has no intention of becoming pregnant for at least one year after the operation.

 - Comprehensive analyses, blood tests, sugar, and liver enzyme analyses are conducted.

 - The doctor is given a complete medical history, followed by a comprehensive medical examination.

 - Expectations and the potential success of the operation are discussed with the doctor.

 - The operation areas of flabby skin are identified, having never responded to diet and exercise.

 - The operation is suitable for those who are not obese until they lose weight through sports, diet, or liposuction.